xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Comma-separated list of UDP address to listen to for Syslog messages.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.mtls array
+        Whether to require valid client certificate for https requests to the corresponding -syslog.listenAddr.tcp.
+This flag works only if -syslog.tls flag is set for the corresponding -syslog.listenAddr.tcp.
+See also -syslog.mtlsCAFile.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#mtls .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
+  -syslog.mtlsCAFile array
+        Optional path to TLS Root CA for verifying client certificates at the corresponding -syslog.listenAddr.tcp when the corresponding -syslog.mtls is enabled.
+By default the host system TLS Root CA is used for client certificate verification.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#mtls .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.streamFields.tcp array
         Fields to use as log stream labels for logs ingested via the corresponding -syslog.listenAddr.tcp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#stream-fields
         Supports an array of values separated by comma or specified via multiple flags.